tfabris/BlueGigaEmpeg/README.md

 ###  Connection order special instructions:

-Do not connect the BlueGigaEmpeg module to the empeg Car until after completing the step in this document titled "Modify empeg Car interior for I2S digital audio connection".
+Do not connect the BlueGigaEmpeg module to the empeg Car until after completing the step in this document titled [Modify empeg Car interior for I2S digital audio connection]](#i2s).
 Damage may occur if these instructions are not followed.

 Uploading code to the Arduino may be done with the BlueGigaEmpeg module disconnected from the empeg Car.
 No external power source is required in this